Making natural homemade vapor rub to replace the famous VapoRub® is simple and fun. Make this DIY vapor rub and you’ll

 - Lavender essential oil is very soothing and can help promote peaceful sleep (something that’s a bit difficult with chest congestion).

 - Lemon essential oil isn’t just for gunk that’s stuck on surfaces.
 It’s also a great oil for slowing wheezing, colds, cough, and other upper respiratory problems.

 - Tea tree essential oil is antimicrobial, making it a good addition to this rub if the chest congestion is caused by some sort of pathogen.

 Pretty impressive right?
-Individually, these essential oils are awesome, but together in this homemade vapor rub, they make a powerful combination to help clear up chest congestion.
+Individually, these essential oils are awesome, but together, in this homemade vapor rub, they make a powerful combination that helps clear up chest congestion.